Coding-with-Callie/coding-with-callie-website/README.md

 ## Instructions for CWC developers
-A set of instructions for new CWC developers to use for setting up their local environment, froming cloning the repository to merging a PR
+A set of instructions for new CWC developers to use for setting up their local environment, from cloning the repository to merging a PR

 ### Clone CWC website